+Stainless steel is one of the most popular alloys to electropolish because it combines desirable mechanical properties with a known and proven corrosion resistance.
 All stainless steels are iron-based alloys (minimum 50% iron) and have at least 10.5% chromium.
-The chromium content is the key to stainless steel's basic corrosion resistance.
-When the chromium is exposed to oxygen, it spontaneously forms a passive oxide layer.
-This passive oxide layer is very thin, yet it prevents further diffusion of oxygen into the base material and thus prevents corrosion.
-Stainless steel electropolishing can be used to improve the corrosion resistance of stainless steel by enhancing the thickness and the properties of this passive oxide film.
-Further details can be found in our discussion of electropolishing stainless steel and other metals.
+The chromium content is the key to stainless steel's elemental corrosion resistance.
+When exposed to oxygen, the chromium spontaneously forms a passive oxide layer.
+This passive oxide layer is very thin, yet it prevents further oxygen diffusion into the base material and thus prevents corrosion.
+Stainless steel electropolishing enhances the passive oxide layer by making it thicker and more resistant to harsh environments.